oceanquek/DevOps--presentation/README.md

 ## Recommendations

-### Creating a DevOps culture
+### Implementing a DevOps culture
 * Fostering a collaborative culture
-	* ensuring that the QA team, Development team and the Operations team are not siloed from one another, but instead works together and committed to delivering value to their customers
+	* ensuring that the QA team (Carol), Development team (Jayson) and the Operations team (Edmond) are not siloed from one another, but instead works together and committed to delivering value to their customers
+* [Increased revenue](https://www.zdnet.com/article/the-urgency-of-devops/)
+	* Organization adopting DevOps practices sees a 60% increased in revenue and profit growth
+	* 2.4x more likely than their competitors to be growing at more than 20% rate
 * Improved employees productivity
 	* Automation reduces the amount of redundant manual work
 	* DevOps practices have shown to [increase employee productivity by 51%](https://clutch.co/it-services/resources/why-businesses-need-devops-engineers)
-* [Increased revenue](https://www.zdnet.com/article/the-urgency-of-devops/)
-	* Organization adopting DevOps practices sees a 60% increased in revenue and profit growth
-	* 2.4x more likely than their competitors to be growing at more than 20% rate
 * [IImproved agility](https://www.techrepublic.com/article/why-adopting-devops-can-increase-profitability-productivity-and-market-share/)
 	* Companies that have strong DevOps practices are shown to deploy their code 46x more frequently
 	* Have a faster lead time of 2555x from commit to deploment of the code